Marceillo/my-list/README.md

  ### Unfixed Bugs

 -The first is how JS code  moves a div inside of an ul element.
 It does not change the functionality but I would have liked to do it better next time in a more industry-standard way.

--steps Taken
+####steps Taken

 - When I tried repairing this it broke my code this will mean coding both the CSS and Javascript again.

 -The second bug is the checkbox line the green checkbox after being clicked works fine but after the page refresh the result does not stay marked only the text returns.

--Steps taken
+####Steps taken

   - Research online as to how the local storage works.
   - searched StackOverflow, W3schools, youtube tutorials,